open-traffic-generator/models/MODEL-GUIDE.md

       enum:
       - ipv4
       - ipv6
-      - hex
       - integer
-      - number
-      - enum
-      - string
       - checksum
   length:
     description: >-
-      The length of hex, integer and string value(s).
+      The length of integer values.
-      For hex and integer it is the bit length
-      For string it is the byte length
-      For a format of ipv4, ipv6 it is ignored.
-      The format will have the length appended to it: hex_4_bits, string_6_bytes
+      If the format is integer then the length MUST be specified as the size of a packet field must be exact and not open to interpretation.
+      Pre-processing will write format: uint<length>
     type: integer
-  enums:
-    description: >-
-      If the format is enum this property is used to specify a list of enums that the pattern is constrained to
-    type: array
-    items:
-      type: string
   default:
     description: >-
       The default value of the pattern value.
 There is no specific type for this property as it is dependent on the format property.
-      For a format of ipv4, ipv6, hex, string the default is a string value.
+      For a format of ipv4, ipv6 the default is a string value.
-      For a format of enum it MUST be one of the items in the enums property.
       For a format of integer it MUST be a whole number falling within the bounds of the length property.
-      For a format of number it MUST be a decimal number.
   features:
     type: string
     enum: [count, auto, metric_group]